ysyk2021/the-art-of-critical-thinking-developing-critical-thinking-skills-for-problem-solving-at-work/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Here are 20 Amazon search keywords related to the book "The Art of Critical Thinking: Developing Critical Thinking Skills for Problem-Solving at Work":

 1. Critical thinking skills
 2. Problem-solving
 3. Workplace success